mrlt8/docker-wyze-bridge/README.md

 - Web-UI to view all Wyze cameras in one place. [details](#web-ui)
 - Access to video and audio for all Wyze-supported cameras via RTSP/RTMP/HLS/Low-Latency HLS. [details](#camera-stream-uris)
 - Access to HD *or* SD stream with configurable bitrate. [details](#bitrate-and-resolution)
-- Local and remote access to any of the cams on your account just like the app.
+- Local and remote access to any of the cams on your account just like the app. [details](#network-connection-modes)
 - Runs on almost any x64 or armv7/arm64 based system like a Raspberry Pi that supports docker. [details](#compatibility)
 - Support for Wyze 2FA. [details](https://github.com/mrlt8/docker-wyze-bridge/wiki/Multi-Factor-Authentication)
 - Optional on-demand connection to cameras. [details](#on-demand-streaming)